-Addis Ababa, Paris, 7 November 2024 — As critical discussions at the World Health Summit in Berlin conclude, the Africa CDC, in partnership with PANTHER, proudly announces its first direct contribution to the Mpox Study in Africa (MOSA).
+Addis Ababa, Paris, 7 November 2024 — As critical discussions at the World Health Summit in Berlin conclude, the Africa CDC, in partnership with PANTHER, proudly announces its first direct contribution to the MpOx Study in Africa (MOSA).
 This pivotal clinical trial aims to advance research for Mpox treatment across the continent.

 Declared a Public Health Emergency of Continental Security on 13 August 2024, Mpox persists as a significant health threat across Africa, particularly in vulnerable populations such as women, children, patients with mucosal lesions, and individuals living with HIV.
 Despite the pressing need, there is currently no therapeutic approved to treat Mpox and alleviate the suffering of those already infected and at risk of severe complications.